lobbyplag/eurlex-js/readme.md

     eurlex -vu -l de,en,fr COM:2012:0011:FIN -o eurlex-test.json

+## profile.jsom

+This file will be explained if the format is somewhat stable.

 ## Limitations & Known issues

-* In Magyar, paragraphs and points partly use the same literal enclosures, which leads to paragraphs will be interpreted as headless points.
+* In __Magyar__, paragraphs and points partly use the same literal enclosures, which leads to paragraphs will be interpreted as headless points.
 You should be safe using `--unify` with another language as first parameter.
+* The translations for __Malti__ are pretty crappy and have redundant fragments.
+You have to hardly rely on the fixes in your profile.json

 ## License